Web application

 Note

-The web application is optional, use the app
+The web application is optional, use the app extra to install

 its dependencies.

-reader exposes a standard WSGI application as reader._app.wsgi:app
+reader exposes a standard WSGI application as reader._app.wsgi:app.

 See the Flask documentation for more details on how to deploy it.